 In addition to recalling Walker, Wisconsin can recall other members of the legislature sworn in back in January, including state Senators who won elections in 2010.
 Tate told Chris Bowers that the party would “work with citizen-driven, grassroots efforts to recall additional Republican state senators.”
 Right now, just flipping one seat in the state Senate would turn the balance of power over to the Democrats, after the ouster of two Senate Republicans in the summer recall elections.

 If the 540,206 signatures are successfully gathered, the recall election would be held sometime next spring.
-According to Emily Mills, a spokesman for the Government Accountability Board, which oversees elections in Wisconsin, said it would be mathematically impossible for the recall to fall on the same day as the statewide Presidential primary, which would obviously draw more Republicans this election year.
-(Ed.
-Note: To be clear, the spokesman for the GAB is Reid Gabney, not Mills.
-Mills interviewed the spokesman.)
+According to Emily Mills, a spokesman for the Government Accountability Board, which oversees elections in Wisconsin, it would be mathematically impossible for the recall to fall on the same day as the statewide Presidential primary, which would obviously draw more Republicans this election year. [cont’d]

 The earliest possible date for the recall would be March 27, but that assumes no delays or challenges in counting signatures, and no primary elections in the recall, which would push the general election out by four weeks.
 Earlier this year, Republicans ran spoiler candidates against Democrats to create primaries, giving their state Senators an extra month to campaign and fundraise.
 So more likely is a late April or early May recall date.
 Under the current schedule, the Wisconsin Presidential primary and spring election is set for April 3.